Business Manners 9

 Montrealers are very sports oriented.
 Joining a team sport or a sports club is an excellent way to make friends and gain the trust and respect of your team members.

-We are also comfortable with our dépanneurs, our parks, our cycling lanes, our public transit, our "nid de poules" and, of course, our very own and sometimes peculiar business manners 9.
+We are also comfortable with our dépanneurs, our bizarre North and South cardinal directions, our cycling lanes, our public transit, our "nid de poules" and, of course, our peculiar and not so peculiar business manners 9.

 Discovering the many aspects that characterize Montreal and Montrealers